Goalie StylePosted by Ian Tang on Sep 16, 2014

 Famous Hybrid goalies: Martin Brodeur, Ryan Miller, and Tuukka Rask

-Famous butterfly goalies: Mike Smith, Henrik Lundqvist, and Roberto Luongo
+Famous butterfly goalies: Jonathan Quick, Henrik Lundqvist, and Roberto Luongo

 Butterfly goaltenders rely on positioning and timing to make their saves.
 The basic Butterfly position involves keeping the hips over the knees with the chest high and up.
 This helps the goaltenders balance when sliding, keeps them square, and also increases their blocking area.
 The stance is much lower than Hybrid goalies, which helps them get down into position faster.
 Butterfly goalies like to play from their knees, with toes pointed out to create a wall of padding to cover low shots.
 They block pucks and deflect pucks into corners far away from the net.
 On high shots, the Butterfly goalie plays the puck off the chest shoulders and arms to knock the puck away from the net.
 On low shots, the save selection is strictly Butterfly.
 In all, Butterfly goaltenders will challenge shooters with the intention of steering the puck into a safe area.
 From the knees, Butterfly goalies use their edges to slide and make second chance, or mobile saves.
 This is called a butterfly slide.